Taiwan detects Chinese military activity near its territory - The Tribune

-Taipei [Taiwan], May 7 (ANI): Taiwan's Ministry of National Defence (MND) has said that nine sorties of the People's Liberation Army (PLA) aircraft, nine People's Liberation Army Naval (PLAN) vessels and one official ship were detected operating around Taiwan until 6 am (local time) on Wednesday.
+Taipei [Taiwan], June 29 (ANI): Taiwan's Ministry of National Defence (MND) recorded sorties of 8 PLA aircraft and 7 PLAN vessels around its territory.

-According to Taiwan's MND, three out of nine sorties crossed the median line of the Taiwan Strait and entered Taiwan's northern and southwestern Air Defence Identification Zone (ADIZ).
-In response to Chinese military activity, Taiwan's armed forces deployed aircraft, naval ships, and coastal missile systems to monitor the situation.

-"9 sorties of PLA aircraft, 9 PLAN vessels and 1 official ship operating around Taiwan were detected up until 6 a.m.
-(UTC+8) today.
-3 out of 9 sorties crossed the median line and entered Taiwan's northern and southwestern ADIZ.
-We have monitored the situation and responded," Taiwan MND posted on X.
+Sharing the details in a post on X, MND mentioned, "8 sorties of PLA aircraft and 7 PLAN vessels operating around Taiwan were detected up until 6 a.m.
+(UTC+8) today. #ROCArmedForces have monitored the situation and responded accordingly."

-9 sorties of PLA aircraft, 9 PLAN vessels and 1 official ship operating around Taiwan were detected up until 6 a.m.
-(UTC+8) today.
-3 out of 9 sorties crossed the median line and entered Taiwan’s northern and southwestern ADIZ.
-We have monitored the situation and responded. pic.twitter.com/QwI0PQ4elt
+8 sorties of PLA aircraft and 7 PLAN vessels operating around Taiwan were detected up until 6 a.m.
+(UTC+8) today. #ROCArmedForces have monitored the situation and responded accordingly. pic.twitter.com/9WlXeIQw3M

+Earlier on Saturday, Taiwan's Ministry of National Defence (MND) recorded four sorties of Chinese aircraft and 6 vessels.
+In a post on X, MND noted that three out of four sorties had crossed the median line and entered into Taiwan's northern ADIZ.
-The latest incident follows China's recent pattern of escalated manoeuvres around Taiwan, sparking concerns over regional stability.

-Since 1949, Taiwan has been governed independently.
-However, China considers Taiwan part of its territory and insists on eventual reunification, by force if necessary.
+This follows a recent pattern of China's escalated manoeuvres around Taiwan.
+Taiwan has been governed independently since 1949.
+However, China continues to claim Taiwan as part of its territory under the "One China" principle and insists on eventual reunification, by force if necessary.

-Meanwhile, Taiwan is considering stricter controls on legislators' and elected officials' travel to China, potentially requiring prior approval to prevent Beijing's infiltration efforts, a national security official said on Saturday, Taipei Times reported.

-The move comes amid growing concerns over the exposure of sensitive information through unofficial or undocumented exchanges during such visits.
+Meanwhile, last week, Taiwan's President Lai Ching-te instructed the Taiwanese military to bolster its security surveillance amid rising tensions between Israel and Iran, Central News Agency (CNA) reported.
+Notably, the order comes amid rising tensions in West Asia.

+In a routine meeting with military officials on Thursday, the Taiwanese President observed that the conflict in the region has not deterred China from continuing its pressure along the First and Second Island Chains, according to a statement released by the Presidential Office.

 (The story has come from a syndicated feed and has not been edited by the Tribune Staff.)